Barry's outer bands begin lashing southeastern Louisiana

 However, the city did not plan to order evacuations because Barry was so close and because it was not expected to grow into a major hurricane.
 Officials instead advised people to keep at least three days of supplies on hand and to keep their neighbourhood storm drains clear so water can move quickly.

-Hurricane Katrina caused catastrophic flooding in New Orleans in 2005 and was blamed altogether for more than 1,800 deaths in Louisiana and other states, by some estimates.
+Hurricane Katrina caused catastrophic flooding in New Orleans 14 years ago and was blamed altogether for more than 1,800 deaths in Louisiana and other states, by some estimates.

 In its aftermath, the Army Corps of Engineers began a multibillion-dollar hurricane-protection system that isn't complete.
 The work included repairs and improvements to some 350 miles (560 kilometres) of levees and more than 70 pump stations that are used to remove floodwaters.